mickaelleclercq/BioDiscML/release/readme.md

 ```Bash
 java -jar biodiscml.jar -config config.conf -predict
 ```
-Once the best model obtained, you can predict new data or a test a blind test set put aside by yourself before training.
+Once the best model obtained, you can predict new data or test a blind test set put aside by yourself before training.
 The file should be of same format and structure as the training input files.
 This file must contain at least all features of the selected best model signature.
 Features present in the newData file but absent from